 We have done the hard work for you by critically selecting the best seven tarps that you can use with your hammocks.
 Following list gives you plenty of options to choose from.

 1. Hennessy Hammock Hex Rainfly/Rain Tarp

 At the top of our list is a rainfly from Hennessy, this versatile rainfly is equally excellent for hammock camping and tent camping.
 It will give you value for money by increasing usability.
 Tie it to the trees or stake it to the ground.
 It comes in a hexagonal shape and measures around 12 feet by 10 feet.
 This size allows it to cover almost all the hammock models available in the market.
 It is set up using 6 anchor points and provides generous protection from wind, rain, and sunshine.
 Its angle can be adjusted to provide a large covered area for cooking, sitting and relaxing purposes or you can stake it down to reach near the ground on both sides of the hammock.
-The bark-colour provides a natural look to your setup.
+The bark-color provides a natural look to your setup.
 The 70D polyurethane-coated Polyester goes a step further to provide outstanding protection from rainwater.

 One feature which takes this rainfly above the others is its weight to protection ratio, at just 765 grams, it does not add up any extra burden on your backpack.
 You go lightweight and confident about the quality of your rainfly.
 It comes with a storage pack for cords.
 The cords, however, get roughed out after being used for some time.
-The tarp is easy to set up and takedown.
+The tarp is easy to set up and take down.

 2. ENO – Eagles Nest Outfitters ProFly Rain Tarp